-2.4 ISSUED BUT NOT YET EFFECTIVE HONG KONG FINANCIAL REPORTING STANDARDS
+ISSUED BUT NOT YET EFFECTIVE HONG KONG FINANCIAL REPORTING STANDARDS 2.3

-The Company has not early applied any of the new and revised HKFRSs that have been issued but are not yet effective for the accounting year ended 31 December 2022 in these financial statements.
+The Company has not applied the following revised HKFRSs, that have been issued but are not yet effective, in these financial statements.
+The Company intends to apply these revised HKFRSs, if applicable, when they become effective.